-- (a) At least 30 percent of the building site must be reserved as open space for activity such as active or passive recreation, playground activity, or landscaping and hardscaping.
-Hardscape may not exceed forty percent of the open space area. - (b) For a special project, At least 55 percent of the building site must be reserved as non-buildable open space for activity such as active or passive recreation, playground activity, or landscaping and hardscaping.
-Hardscape may not exceed forty percent of the open space area.
-A minimum of one 15,000-square-foot central open space area is required to be connected to public streets. - (1) No structures except for architectural elements; garage ventilation shafts; raised planters; seat walls and retaining walls; stairs, stoops and railings; playground equipment; structures that are not fully enclosed such as canopies, colonnades that support building overhangs, pergolas, and gazebos; city required utilities; and ordinary projections of window sills, bay windows, belt courses, cornices, eaves, and other architectural features are allowed.
+- (a) Except as provide in this section, at least 30 percent of the building site must be reserved as open space for activity such as active or passive recreation, playground activity, or landscaping and hardscaping.
+Hardscape may not exceed forty percent of the open space area. - (1) Private balconies, parking spaces, parking lots, drive aisles, and areas primarily intended for vehicular use are not considered open space and do not count towards the open space requirement. - (2) Operation or parking of vehicles, except Emergency and grounds maintenance vehicles, is prohibited within on-site open space. - (b) For a special project, at least 55 percent of the building site must be reserved as non-buildable open space for activity such as active or passive recreation, playground activity, or landscaping and hardscaping. - (1) Hardscape may not exceed forty percent of the open space area. - (2) A minimum of one 15,000-square-foot central open space area is required to be connected to public streets. - (3) Private balconies, parking areas, valet staging, and drive aisles may be counted towards non-buildable open space area. - (c) No structures except for architectural elements; garage ventilation shafts; raised planters; seat walls and retaining walls; stairs, stoops and railings; playground equipment; structures that are not fully enclosed such as canopies, colonnades that support building overhangs, pergolas, and gazebos; city required utilities; and ordinary projections of window sills, bay windows, belt courses, cornices, eaves, and other architectural features are allowed.